zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

           Already up-to-date.
 ```

 The user merges `master` into `deputy`.
 Merging two branches means merging two commits.
 The first commit is the one that `deputy` points at: the receiver.
 The second commit is the one that `master` points at: the giver.
-For this merge, Git does nothing, reporting it is `Already up-to-date.`.
+For this merge, Git does nothing.
+It reports it is `Already up-to-date.`.

 **Graph property**: the series of commits in the graph are interpreted as a series of changes made to the content of the repository.
 This means that, in a merge, if the giver commit is an ancestor of the receiver commit, Git will do nothing.
 Those changes have already been incorporated.